 To see the students, firstly in their finest clothes and then in caps and gowns on graduation day at the Temple of Literature, was something out of the ordinary.
 The Puppet Theatre was also an unexpected delight and so was the magic of seeing the lanterns in Hoi An of an evening.

-But it is the memory of the Vietnamese people, their humour, patience and gentleness, with the most beautiful smiles that make this country so compelling to visit.
+But it is the memory of the Vietnamese people, their humor, patience and gentleness, with the most beautiful smiles that make this country so compelling to visit.

 Ha Giang is the poorest of all provinces in Vietnam yet considered to be the most beautiful.
 It borders China and has been cut off from visitors (including backpackers) who require a permit to travel there.